Who Is Alec Baldwin?

 'Beetlejuice,' The Hunt for Red October,' 'Glengarry Glen Ross'

 In 2006 Baldwin landed a starring role as TV executive Jack Donaghy in the popular NBC television sitcom 30 Rock, co-starring Tina Fey.
-Since the show's inception, Baldwin has received numerous awards for his work in the sitcom, including three Golden Globes, three Screen Actors Guild Awards and two Emmy Awards.
-Baldwin also worked behind the cameras on 30 Rock, serving as a producer of the show.
+He received numerous awards for his work in the sitcom, including three Golden Globes, three Screen Actors Guild Awards and two Emmy Awards.
+Baldwin also worked behind the cameras as a producer on 30 Rock.

 Baldwin tried his hand at being a talk show host in the fall of 2013, but it proved to be a short-lived venture.
 Up Late with Alec Baldwin aired only a few times before its host landed in hot water.
-The show was suspended after Baldwin made homophobic remarks to a New York photographer.
-While he issued an apology for his remarks, Baldwin soon parted ways with MSNBC.
+The show was suspended after Baldwin made homophobic remarks to a New York photographer, and he soon parted ways with MSNBC.
+He later returned to hosting in 2018 with The Alec Baldwin Show.

-A fan of classical music, Baldwin is also the host of the New York Philharmonic's radio show.
-He also has hosted Saturday Night Live a record 17 times, and performed a popular impersonation of President Donald Trump on the show.
+A fan of classical music, Baldwin serves as host of the New York Philharmonic's radio show.
+He also has hosted Saturday Night Live a record 17 times and performed a popular impersonation of President Donald Trump on the show, for which he earned another Emmy in 2017.

 Baldwin married actress Kim Basinger in 1993 and the couple has one daughter, Ireland Eliesse.
 In January 2001, after seven years of marriage, Basinger filed for divorce.
 Following their split, there were allegations of abuse and alcoholism, and a vicious custody battle over the couple's daughter.